CodeJonesW/Wills_Blog/assets/in-progress/what-makes-a-great-website.md

 ### Style guides

 - This advice will save a ton of time when building sites that intend to be maintained well into the future.
 If you percieve to have to recreate elements of the same style more than once throughout your design that is the moment when creating reusable components will start to show true benefit.
-- I have found a style guide for a webflow site that you can use as a starting point for your next project.
-[Style guide](https://webflow.com/website/Style-Guide)

-- It will allow us to implement a component based system and reduce complex changes.
+- It will allow us to implement a component based design system and reduce complex changes.

 - Below are great sources of inspiration.
 Opening various projects templates in webflow can give one an idea of how such things were built.